data-creative/NextTrainCT/CONTRIBUTING.md

 If you'd like to setup an emulator, follow these instructions.

-In Android Studio, navigate to "Tools" > "Android" > "SDK Manager":
+In Android Studio, navigate to "Tools" > "SDK Manager":

-  + In the "SDK Platforms" tab, check the box for **"Android 6.0 (Marshmellow) - API level 23"**, and click "OK" to download.
+  + In the "SDK Platforms" tab, check the box for **"Android 9.0 (Pie) - API level 28"**, and click "OK" to download.
   + In the "SDK Tools" tab, check the "Show Package Details" box in the bottom right-hand corner.
 Expand the "Android SDK Build Tools" line to reveal numerous versions of the build tools that can be downloaded - some say they are obsolete.
-Check the box for **"Android SDK Build Tools 23.0.1"**, then click "Apply" to initiate a download.
+Check the box for **"Android SDK Build Tools 29.0.1"**, then click "Apply" to initiate a download.

 After these downloads complete, you should see the following new folders, respectively:

     /Users/YOUR_USERNAME/Library/Android/sdk/platforms/android-23
     /Users/YOUR_USERNAME/Library/Android/sdk/build-tools/23.0.1

-In Android Studio, navigate to "Tools" > "Android" > "AVD Manager", then create a new virtual device, choosing your desired device type (e.g. "Pixel 5"), and check the version of the API you installed above.
+In Android Studio, navigate to "Tools" > "AVD Manager", then create a new virtual device, choosing your desired device type (e.g. "Pixel 5"), and check the version of the API you installed above.
+If asked, install the "Pie (API Level 28, Android 9.0)" System Image.

+##### HAXM

+If you experience HAXM installation issues, download [version 7.5.1 from source](https://github.com/intel/haxm/releases/tag/v7.5.1) and manually extract into this directory:

+    /Users/YOUR_USERNAME/Library/Android/sdk/extras/intel

+Then run the installer.

 <hr>